 This is my motto and everything I stand for.
 I offer a very high-standard of photography that wedding couples want, but I do not pose – EVER.
 I understand how uncomfortable it is to have a camera in your face.
 Do you just want to be left alone to enjoy your day?
 Spend as much time as possible with you loved ones?
 Have the best wedding ever?
 Then I am the photographer for you.
 Please get in touch.

-Great wedding photos shouldn’t need to be posed
+Great wedding photographs shouldn’t need to be posed

 If fact the great wedding photos are never posed.
 If you sourced all the best and most memorable photos every taken on this planet, you will find they were taken documentary.
 Photo-journalists, press, news, and now weddings – documentary is the only way.
 This is a specific genre of photography that describes what happened.
 It is a record for future generations to re-live.
 It is used to chronicle events that happened to teach us historical events with the camera.
 It is my passion and what I love.
 This is how weddings should be photographed – in a truly documentary style.